dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   <td valign="top">

-  Where we are asked to process transactions on an execution-only basis, we may charge a fee of between AUD50 and up to 1.00% of the transaction value.
+  Where we are asked to process transactions on an execution-only basis, we may charge a fee of between AUD 50 and up to 1.00% of the transaction value.
 This fee does not include third-party costs.

   </td>